Edge sampling using network local information: Discussion

 \section{Discussion}

-We study in this paper an edge sampling algorithm that uses only the numbers of common neighbors of incident nodes.
-These simple statistics provide an easy way to measure the strength of network local connectivity through parameter $\alpha$.
-However, in practice we often have access to not only the numbers of common neighbors but also local networks around edges.
-In that case, we should use the information of these local networks, provided that it is available or easily computed.
+In this paper we study an edge sampling algorithm that uses only the number of common neighbors.
+This simple statistic provides an easy way to measure the strength of network local connectivity through parameter $\alpha$, which directly controls the accuracy of the sampling method.
+However, in practice we often have access to not only the numbers of common neighbors but also neighborhood networks around edges.
+In that case, we should use the information from these local networks, provided that it is available or easily computed, because it contains more structural information of the network than just the numbers of common neighbors.
 Measuring the strength of local connectivity through local networks is more challenging and we leave it for future work.